mattconfusion/tdventure/notes.md

 - min: minimum value reachable by the stat before going to scene id specified in min_goto
 - max_goto: scene id when the stat value is over the defined max value
 - min_goto: scene id when the stat value is under the defined min_value
+- max_set_flags: array of flags to set when stat value is over the defined max value
+- min_set_flags: array of flags to set when stat value is under the defined min value

 #### Wrapping it up...
 So the designer could use a scene to describe an encounter with a villain; the magic sword required to kill the villain would be defined as an item, an item required to execute the command "kill".
 But killing the villain will break the magic sword.
 Once the "kill" command, which has a repeat quota of 2, is launched 2 times, a couple of flags will be set: one defining that the certain villain is dead, one defining that the sword has been broken.
 If the sword will be used again with a USE command or when it will be looked at from the INVENTORY command two scenarios using the broken flag will determine what the player can do or see.
 If the player returns again to the same scene, the flag set when the villain was slain will trigger the description of a dead body in the room instead of a vile bastard waiting for the player.